 That would be less efficient for me and lead me to missing shots.

 It would also mean having to physically change the camera setting from Aperture Priority to Shutter Priority and back again every time.

 So when I say it’s quicker to control the shutter speed with Aperture Priority mode than it is to keep changing between that and Shutter Priority mode, I mean in my head as well as on the camera.

 A final point is that your lens probably has fewer f-numbers than your camera has shutter speeds.

-The amounts of each mean there’ll always be a speed for the aperture you choose.
+The amounts and ranges of each mean there’ll always be a speed for the aperture you choose.